aserron/nbjs2_patterns/README.md

-<qoute>This is kept for historical puroposes only, it was related to netbeans 6 javascript parsing engine migration</quote>
+<qoute>This is kept for historical purposes only, it was related to netbeans 6 javascript parsing engine migration</quote>

 <h1>Netbeans Javascript Patterns Test.</h2>